State counting in gravity and maximal entropy principle: State counting in gravity

 which leads to the dimension of the spanned Hilbert space being $\Omega$.
 However, as more and more states are added to the basis by increasing $\Omega$, eventually the small overlaps between the states affect the dimension of the spanned Hilbert space.
 Indeed, for very large $\Omega$, the connected contributions are in fact dominant over the disconnected contributions to the moments of the Gram matrix.
 In this limit, the resolvent trace~\eqref{eq: resolvent def} is instead given by

 and the Hilbert space dimension saturates at $e^{\nu \mathbf{S}}$, in agreement with the statistical interpretation of the Bekenstein-Hawking entropy of the black hole.
 The value $\nu=1,2$ depends on whether we are spanning the Hilbert space of a single or a double-sided black hole.
 Note that the only other pole of the resolvent trace~\eqref{eq: R trace} is at $\Omega e^{-\nu \mathbf{S}}$, and the residue is $e^{\nu \mathbf{S}}$.
-We will see in \autoref{sec: entropy} that the corresponding distribution of eigenvalues is precisely the one that maximizes the von Neummann entropy in a simple radiation model if one imposes the residue at the origin as in the second equation in~\eqref{eq: R trace}.
+We will see in section \ref{sec: entropy} that the corresponding distribution of eigenvalues is precisely the one that maximizes the von Neummann entropy in a simple radiation model if one imposes the residue at the origin as in the second equation in~\eqref{eq: R trace}.
+The similarity between the eigenvalue distribution derived from~\eqref{eq: R trace} and the entropy maximization argument in section~\ref{sec: entropy} is due to including only the fully connected contributions to the moments of the Gram matrix.
+This result corresponds to the $\Omega e^{-\nu \mathbf{S}}\to \infty$ limit of the more general Marchenko-Pastur distribution found in~\cite{Balasubramanian:2022gmo} by including all contributions.